ryanviana/mac/README.md

   - Handles creation and execution of payments using ERC-20 tokens.
 - **AccessControl**: [`0x3ca34895dBeD1CDBcC86a6Ce234CBC79dB140fb8`](https://testnet.bscscan.com/address/0x3ca34895dBeD1CDBcC86a6Ce234CBC79dB140fb8)
   - Manages access control within the MAC context.
-- **ClickCountFunction**: waiting feature to be avaialable on BNB Smart Chain, but already developed and tested in other chains.
+- **ClickCountFunction**: waiting feature to be available on BNB Smart Chain, but already developed and tested in other chains.
   - Chainlink function for tracking advertisement clicks.
-- **ActiveAdsKeeper**: waiting feature to be avaialable on BNB Smart Chain, but already developed and tested in other chains.
+- **ActiveAdsKeeper**: waiting feature to be available on BNB Smart Chain, but already developed and tested in other chains.
   - Chainlink keeper for active advertisements, updating click counts and milestones.
-- **MilestoneKeeper**: waiting feature to be avaialable on BNB Smart Chain, but already developed and tested in other chains.
+- **MilestoneKeeper**: waiting feature to be available on BNB Smart Chain, but already developed and tested in other chains.
   - Manages milestones and executes payments based on Chainlink logs.
 - **Token**: [`0xD5C07768c7F387Aa5500d22ADD67715083fFA739`](https://testnet.bscscan.com/address/0xD5C07768c7F387Aa5500d22ADD67715083fFA739)
   - Used to mint tokens for your wallet and test our solution.